You’ve worked hard your whole life and poured your heart and soul into your business, and you’re ready to start thinking about retirement. Now what?

 One year • 10 farms • A succession plan

 Retiring farmers with identified successor generations, related or not, are invited to submit an application to participate in California FarmLink’s new succession program, The Regenerator: A Year of Farm Succession Planning.
-This 12-month course will work with a small cohort of farm families and their successors – ‘teams’ – to generate plans that support transition to the next generation.
+This 12-month course, starting in November near Sacramento, will work with a small cohort of farm families and their successors – ‘teams’ – to generate plans that support transition to the next generation.
 Participants will convene monthly to learn from professionals, compare notes with their peers, and work step-by-step to plan for their financial and family well-being, and the health and continuity of their working farms and ranches.

 The Regenerator takes a multi-faceted approach to farm succession planning.
 Participants will work with their own farm operators, identified successors and family members to create a personalized succession plan.
 Monthly meetings will feature in-depth presentations by professionals covering a range of topics including: